andersonguelphjs/SPCustomForm/README.md

 Overview

-SPCustomForm is a preliminary attempt at an MVC framewok for boring SharePoint forms, written as a jQuery plug-in.
+SPCustomForm is an MVC framewok for boring SharePoint forms, written as a jQuery plug-in.

-As plug-in parameters, you can supply and thus interchange the html, css and js to an existing sharepoint list.
+SPCustomForm allows you to skin your form with your html, css and js to an existing sharepoint list.

+SPCustomForm will create a 2-column Bootstrap form if you don't provide html.

 SPCustomForm will handle CRUD operations and attachments

-SPCustomForm supports most field types including user, multi-user, lookup and multilookup
+SPCustomForm supports all OOTB field types including user, multi-user, multilookup

+SPCustomForm can print the form to PDF

+SPCustomForm can toggle between Display and Edit

 How to: